openebs/website/docs/main/introduction-to-openebs/introduction-to-openebs.md

 - OpenEBS provides consistency across all Kubernetes distributions - On-premise and Cloud.
 - OpenEBS with Kubernetes increases Developer and Platform SRE Productivity.
-- OpenEBS is Easy to use compared to other solutions, for eg trivial to install & enabling entirely dynamic provisioning.
+- OpenEBS scores in its ease of use over other solutions.
+It is trivial to setup, install and configure.
 - OpenEBS has Excellent Community Support.
 - OpenEBS is completely Open Source and Free.